Callback After Sending Single Chat Message

-The App business server can use this callback to perform real-time operations on users' single chat messages, such as:
+The App backend can use this callback to perform actions on single chat messages, such as:

-- Real-time recording of single chat messages (logging or synchronization to other systems).
+- Logging single chat messages in real-time (for logs or synchronization with other systems).

-- To enable the callback, it is necessary to configure the callback URL and activate the corresponding switch for this callback protocol.
-Configuration methods can be found in the Callback Explanation document.
+- To enable this callback, configure the callback URL and activate the corresponding protocol switch.
+For configuration details, see the Callback Introduction document.

-- The APP business server must respond to this request within the timeout period.
+- The App backend must respond to this request within the specified timeout.

-- App users send single chat messages through the client.
+- A user sends a single chat message through the client.

-- App administrators send single chat messages through the REST API.
+- An administrator sends a single chat message via the REST API.

-- After OpenIM Server receives a single chat message from a user and delivers it to the target user.
+- After OpenIMServer receives the user’s single chat message and distributes it to the target user.

 Interface Description